USING THIS GUIDE WHAT’S COVERED

 Before deciding on microdiscectomy, be sure to check out other back pain treatments first.

-This minimally-invasive surgery removes part of an intervertebral disc to reduce pressure on your spinal cord.
+This minimally-invasive surgery removes part of an intervertebral disc to reduce pressure on your spinal cord or spinal nerves.

-People with this problem often complain of painful spasms, as their body attempts to re-stabilise the spine and low-grade pain between flare-ups.
-A damaged disc in the neck can cause neck pain, nerve pain or spinal cord compression, leading to severe disability.
+People with this problem often complain of painful spasms as their body attempts to re-stabilise the spine.
+They often experience low-grade pain between flare-ups.
+A damaged disc in the neck can also cause neck pain, nerve pain or spinal cord compression, leading to severe disability.
 A lumbar herniated disc can cause buttock pain and sciatica (pain radiating down the back of your leg).
 Some people also experience loss of bladder or bowel control.

 During the procedure, your surgeon makes a small incision in your lower back (for a herniated disc in your lumbar spine) or back of your neck (for a herniated disc in your cervical spine), then removes the part of the disc that is herniated.
 The surgery is performed under general anaesthetic.